 The second biggest festival celebrated in Nepal is Tihar.
 This festival is celebrated for five consecutive days from the Triayodashi of Krishnapakchya in the month of Kartik.
 This period of five days is also known as Yamapanchak.
-There is a Mythological legend about Yama Panchak which states, the son of Lord Surya and the god of death, Yamraj, came to Yamuna his sister’s house at Martyalok (earth), and stayed as her guest during this five days as her guest and after Bhai Tika, receiving seven colors tika on his forehead from his sister returned to Yamlok.
+There is a Mythological legend about Yama Panchak which states, that the son of Lord Surya and the god of death, Yamraj, came to Yamuna his sister’s house at Martyalok (earth), and stayed as her guest during these five days as her guest and after Bhai Tika, receiving seven colors tika on his forehead from his sister returned to Yamaoka.
 On the first day of Yamapanchak, the messenger angel of Yamraj, the Crow is duly worshiped and given a delicious meal while on the second day, or the day of the Kartik Krishnapakchya Chaturdashi (Kukur Tihar), the Dog considered as doorkeeper or guard is too duly worshiped by giving a delicious meal with an offering of garland around his neck.
-According to legend, the dog who is the gatekeeper of Yamraj in Yamlok, if today is worshipped, it is a common belief that it will give or show way to heaven after one’s death.
-At the end of the Dwapar Yug (dwapar epoch), there is reference in History and Mythology that when Pandavas were going to Heaven, along with four brothers and Draupadi, Yudhisthir’s wife died on their way, Dharmaraj Yudhishthir was led and taken to the door of heaven by dog.
+According to legend, the dog who is the gatekeeper of Yamraj in Yamlok, if today is worshipped, it is a common belief that it will give or show the way to heaven after one’s death.
+At the end of the Dwapar Yug (dwapar epoch), there is a reference in History and Mythology that when Pandavas were going to Heaven, along with four brothers and Draupadi, Yudhisthir’s wife died on their way, Dharmaraj Yudhishthir was led and taken to the door of heaven by a dog.

 In general practice also, dogs are treated as obedient, helpful, and protective of humans.
 Thus, this day’s festival of Kukur Tihar honors dogs who assist people in their tasks ranging from home care and security to crime prevention, and special investigations to control criminals.